Mediterranean Quinoa Casserole

 - 1 15-ounce can green lentils, drained and rinsed, about ½ cup uncooked

 - 3 garlic cloves, minced

-- 6 ounces crumbled feta cheese (I used peppered feta)
+- 6 ounces crumbled feta, I used Violife dairy-free feta cheese

 This sounds delicious!
 I’m always trying to find a new way to make quinoa!
 My husband would probably love this as well :)

 Made this to have something to eat on all week.
 Loved it!
 The tomatoes I got were really under ripe, so I roasted them for a few minutes under the broiler with some olive oil and it really helped!
 This going to be a staple.

 Sounds delicious with the broiled tomatoes!
 Thanks for the feedback, Zoe! :)